 - Jumbo hot dogs

 - Ground turkey

 - Frozen chicken nuggets

 We also buy some beverages at Aldi.
 With three kids, we drink a fair amount of juice, but mostly we drink water and milk.
 We do splurge and buy a few things there once in a while (including alcoholic beverages):

 - Domestic and imported beers (my hubby likes some of these)

-We are pretty brand loyal to many of our household items, but there are things we still find at Aldi and grab when we need them.
+We are pretty brand-loyal when it comes to many of our household items, but there are some things we find at our Aldi store and grab when we need them:

 - Paper plates